kent-map/dickens/docs/19c-margate.md

 By the end of the century Margate itself had seemingly embraced its populist reputation.
 The establishment of ‘Lord’ George Sanger’s [Hall by the Sea](http://glorious-and-unknown.co.uk/margate-hall-by-the-sea/) (the origin of Dreamland) https://www.youtube.com/watch?v=461nK7mazNo in the disused Margate Sands railway station in 1874 signalled an investment in entertainment for the masses, at the very time that resorts such as [Folkestone](/19c-folkestone) were insisting on their exclusivity and gentility.

 This ambivalence is brilliantly captured by 20th century author Pamela Wynne, when she sends a disdainful WW1 veteran to Margate to recover from shell shock.
 While the patient refers disparagingly to ‘a filthy place called Margate’  his valet remembers ‘all the trembling joy’ of his Victorian childhood holidays.
 ‘But as he stepped down onto the Margate platform he was majestic again.
-He had a position to keep up, and there would be a car to meet him.’2
+He had a position to keep up, and there would be a car to meet him.’[^ref2]

 21st century visitors are still divided on the question 'Are the arts saving Margate?'

 <param ve-video id="wizsp07vs8sz" title="Are the arts saving Margate"></var>
 https://www.bbc.co.uk/programmes/p07vs8sz

- 1. Jorrocks’s Jaunts and Jollities.
-124.
- 2. Love in a Mist.
-101.

  ### Bibliography

 Dickens, Charles.
 ‘The Tuggses at Ramsgate’.
 Dickens’ Journalism. _Sketches by Boz and Other Early Papers 1833-39_.
 Ed Michael Slater.
 327-344.